Getting Started Quick Reference

 In order to begin using the Load Optimization feature a few things must be done within the Shipwell system.
 Completing these steps will allow you to utilize the product as described in this manual.
 The following is a list of items required to get you going.

-• Only orders with an Unassigned status can be selected for optimization
+Only orders with a Ready (v3 orders) or an Unassigned (v2 orders) status can be selected for optimization

-• Optimization Configuration Settings - Prior to optimizing orders you should review your optimization configuration setting.
-The settings are detailed in the Optimization Configuration Settings portion of this document, but some key settings should be reviewed.
-These include:
+Optimization Configuration Settings - Prior to optimizing orders you should review your optimization configuration setting.
+The settings are detailed in the Optimization Configuration Settings portion of this document.
+Note as part of the load optimization setup process there should be realistic test scenarios that you setup with orders in your environment and zero in on the expected optimization results by making configurations to your environment.

 Once you have completed the items listed above you are now ready to select orders for the Load Optimization process!